hakuimaku/hakuspace/README.md

 ### 4. Complete the Installation
 After running the installation script, restart your computer and log in to either **Hyprland** or **Niri** to experience the new setup.

+### 5. Change GTK theme
+- Go to `GTK Settings` in Rofi App Menu.
+- Change the theme, icons, and mouse cursor for a better aesthetic.

 ---

 ## Plugin Configuration (Hyprland Only)